artemsky/ng-snotify/docs/api/options.md

 > Of course you can use it like json, just omit imports, and replace `SnotifyStyle` & `SnotifyPosition` with string values.
 > Just be sure that you are follow [SnotifyDefaults](interfaces.md#snotifydefaults) interface.
 > You should initialize `ng-snotify` with default configuration object.
-> We provide it by custom object injection `{ provide: 'SnotifyConfig', useValue: ToastDefaults}` by default.
+> We provide it by custom object injection `{ provide: 'SnotifyToastConfig', useValue: ToastDefaults}` by default.

 ###### Example
 ```typescript